chandan-kumarsahu/CP-Project-Grain-Interdiffusion/README.md

-# Modeling element partitioning and diffusion in natural minerals
+# Modeling the element partitioning and diffusion in natural minerals

-The project aims to solve a physics problem using numerical techniques as a part of term paper project in the course P452-Computational Physics.
-This repository contains the necessary details and progress of the project.
-It also contains the codes used to solve the problem statement.

-## Problem Statement -

 ## Description of the project

+### Problem Statement:
+We aim to solve the Fick's diffusion equation to understand the element partitioning in natural minerals.

+### Grains:
+(definition)

+### Element partitioning:
+(definition)

+## Contents

 ### Heat diffusion in metal rods
 The most simple system to apply the diffusion equation is the heat transfer in metal rods.
 Here we apply it to three different cases to understand the heat diffusion equation and find the flow of heat with both length and time.